ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 This API provides functionality to define keynodes on C++.

-A keynode is a key sc-element used by some agent during its operation.
-Typically, keynodes can be classes and relations, which are sc-elements that agents use to find constructions in sc-memory or create new ones.
+A keynode is a key sc-element used by some program (agent) during its operation.
+Typically, keynodes can be classes and relations, which are sc-elements that program (agent) uses to find constructions in sc-memory or create new ones.
 However, keynodes can be any sc-elements, even connectors between sc-elements.

 ## **ScKeynode**